NIJ is accepting applications!

 - An unofficial copy (copies) of their transcript(s) covering their undergraduate and doctoral graduate studies.

 - One Letter of Recommendation.
-Letter of recommendation must be from an individual who can comment on the student’s academic achievements and abilities, and other qualities and interests that make the applicant especially qualified to serve as a research assistant.
+Letter of recommendation should be from an individual who knows the applicant well enough to comment on the applicant’s academic achievements, written and verbal communication skills, ability to produce high-quality documents, adeptness in working independently and part of a team, and other qualities and interests that make the applicant especially qualified to serve as a research assistant.
+The recommender should be able to write an exceptional letter of recommendation for the applicant and must sign it.

 - Up to three contacts for reference checks.

-It is the responsibility of the Graduate Program Director to submit these materials to NIJ’s RAP manager for review and consideration.
+It is the responsibility of the Graduate Program Director, or person in a similar position, to submit these materials to NIJ’s RAP manager for review and consideration.
 Note: All of the documents listed above must be submitted by the deadline indicated or the application will not be considered.
+No exceptions to the deadline will be made!

 Upon consideration of all applications, the RAP manager and NIJ science staff may reach out to interview qualified candidates.
 NIJ chooses candidates on the basis of their background and experience.
 The selection process is highly competitive.